It may come as a surprise to many of you, but I’m actually a massive introvert.

-It might be great to leap in an attempt to meet new people, but make sure you don’t overwhelm yourself or isolate yourself either.
+It might be great to leap of faith in an attempt to meet new people, but make sure you don’t overwhelm yourself or isolate yourself either.

 Know your limits – physically and mentally – and make sure you don’t push them too much.

-Feel free to make more of an effort than you otherwise would to social and mix with others, but if you need to recharge, give yourself some time alone to let your mind settle – you’ll feel much better afterwards.
+Feel free to make more of an effort than you otherwise would to socialise and mix with others, but if you need to recharge, give yourself the time alone to let your mind settle, reset and you’ll feel much better afterwards.

 I really hope these tips have given you the courage to travel despite being introverted.
 Travel is such a fantastic experience that’s not only enjoyable but will help you grow as a person.